 The timing of phenological events are heavily influenced by environmental triggers (sunlight, temperature, precipitation).
 The data collected by phenology allows scientists to track changes in climate and monitor patterns.
 A long term data base would better allow scientists to understand how the climate is changing and how these changes are affecting species and ecosystems.
 Likewise, this data is intended to be used by scientists to make informed decisions and increase public awareness on both phenology and climate change.
 Phenology is already being studied on local and regional levels to create sufficient data sets.
 National efforts are coordinated by the National Phenology Project (NPP) and local efforts are banded by the New York Phenology Project (NYPP) network system.

-How can you phenology at Esopus Meadows Preserve?
+How can you study phenology at Esopus Meadows Preserve?